sipeed/MaixPy/docs/doc/en/basic/maixvision.md

 - Disconnect from the device, and you will see your application in the device's app selection interface.
 Simply click on it to run the application.

 > If you develop with MaixCDK, you can use `maixcdk release` to package an application.
 Refer to the MaixCDK documentation for specifics.

+## Terminal Usage

+MaixVision supports direct access to the device terminal.
+Simply click the **"Device Terminal"** button on the right to open it.

+Of course, you can also use third-party shell tools.
+For example, use your system's built-in terminal and connect via the `ssh` command.

 ## Using Graphical Block Programming